Adelaide Estrada

-Adelaide Estrada (1898 – 1979) was a Portuguese medical doctor and researcher.
+Adelaide Augusta Fernandes Estrada (1898 – 1979) was a Portuguese medical doctor and researcher.
 She was only the second Portuguese woman to obtain a PhD in biological sciences and to join the Portuguese Biology Society, being admitted in March 1928.

 Early life

-Adelaide Augusta Fernandes Estrada was born on 29 September 1898, in the Porto parish of Vitória.
+Adelaide Augusta Fernandes Estrada was born on 29 September 1898 in the Porto parish of Vitória.
 She went to school at the Liceu Alexandre Herculano in Porto.
-Following her father's death in 1913 she worked at a hospital part time, in order to be able to complete her school studies.
+Following her father's death in 1913, she worked at a hospital part-time in order to be able to complete her school studies.
 In October 1921, she started a medical course at the Faculty of Medicine of the University of Porto (FMUP), where she would later be a lecturer.
 Estrada completed her first degree in 1927.
 As a student, she was invited to work at the Institute of Histology and Embryology of FMUP in 1922.
 There she met Abel Salazar, with whom she would subsequently collaborate on various research activities and become close friends.
 Salazar was also an artist and did several paintings of Estrada, including a nude, which she used for her Ex Libris.

 Medical career

-In 1923 she was appointed as a histology assistant, and three years later she was appointed as the preparer of the Clinical Analysis Laboratory of FMUP.
+In 1923, she was appointed as a histology assistant, and three years later, she was appointed as the preparer of the Clinical Analysis Laboratory of FMUP.
 In 1932, she was made an assistant at the Infectious Diseases Clinic at FMUP.
-In 1941 she began an internship at the Centre for Microscopic Studies of the University of Porto.
-This Centre was created as a means of reinstating Abel Salazar, by then a professor, who had been removed from his previous post in 1935 because of his opposition to the Estado Novo regime.
+In 1941, she began an internship at the Centre for Microscopic Studies of the University of Porto.
+This centre was created as a means of reinstating Abel Salazar, by then a professor, who had been removed from his previous post in 1935 because of his opposition to the Estado Novo regime.
 She stayed there until the Centre closed after Salazar's death in 1946.
 Her research at FMUP and at the Centre for Microscopic Studies led to a large body of journal articles, including "Meningeal Syndromes and Abnormal Acute Meningitis", "Questions of Hematological Nomenclature" and "The Hematological Indexes Have No Diagnostic Value".

-During her career Estrada was a member of the Portuguese Biology Society (1928), the Association of Anatomists and the Société Internationale d’Hematologie.
-She retired in 1950 and in 1952 established a private laboratory in Porto.
+During her career, Estrada was a member of the Portuguese Biology Society (1928), the Association of Anatomists, and the Société Internationale d’Hematologie.
+She retired in 1950 and established a private laboratory in Porto in 1952.